future-of-security/course/simulation.md

 ## General Instructions & Guidelines

+### Purpose

-**Purpose:** This simulation places you in the middle of a **city-wide emergency** triggered by a cyber-physical incident and amplified by misinformation.
+This simulation places you in the middle of a **city-wide emergency** triggered by a cyber-physical incident and amplified by misinformation.
 Your goal is to:

 - Protect public safety and critical services.